vulcanphp/coplay/README.md

 ## Getting Started
 1. **Download CoPlay:** [CoPlay Latest Version](https://github.com/vulcanphp/coplay/releases/latest)
 2. **Unzip:** After downloading the CoPlay zip extract the source files on you project root directory.
+3. **Create env.php:** Create a env.php file from copying env.example.php or replace it to env.php.
-3. **Install:** Run the following spark commands to create a *env.php* file and generate a app key.
+4. **Install:** Run the following spark commands to install composer dependencies and generate a app key.
     ```php
     // Install dependencies
     composer install

-    // create a env.php file
-    php spark config:copy

     // generate application encryption key
     php spark key:generate
    ```
-4. **Configuation:** open env.php file and replace TMDB Api Key and also theme and CMS settings.
+5. **Configuation:** open env.php file and replace TMDB Api Key and also theme and CMS settings.
-5. **Start the Application:**
+6. **Start the Application:**
     - **Production Server:** For Apache Server Just Hit your domain and it will open the CoPlay Application.
     - **Development Server:**
     ```bash